Academic Year 2024/2025

 -

-While “social policy” often designate the policies which governments use for welfare and social protection, it refers more generally to the study of human well-being and the ways in which a society attempts to achieve this well-being.
+While “social policy” often designates the policies which governments use for welfare and social protection, it refers more generally to the study of human well-being and the ways in which a society attempts to achieve this well-being.
 Social Policy normally includes policies about education, health, social security and housing, all understood in their broadest meaning.
 It can also include policies to provide full-employment, to protect the environment, to redress social deviants, to provide recreational activities or personal services.
 Social policy can be achieved not only through government, but also through family, non-profit organizations, local communities, churches or through the market.
 The course will explore the nature and historical development of social programs in capitalist countries, with particular focus on Canada.

 -